 Arctic Minor Steering Committee

-A new interdisciplinary minor in Arctic Studies at the University of Washington was proposed by the Canadian Studies Center, Henry M. Jackson School of International Studies, College of Arts and Science, and the School of Oceanography, College of the Environment, in collaboration with University of the Arctic and has been signed by President Young February 2014.
+A new interdisciplinary minor in Arctic Studies at the University of Washington was proposed by the Canadian Studies Center, Henry M. Jackson School of International Studies, College of Arts & Sciences, and the School of Oceanography, College of the Environment, in collaboration with University of the Arctic and has been signed by President Young, February 2014.
 The purpose of the Arctic Studies minor is for undergraduates to have an opportunity to gain skills relevant to addressing major science and policy issues in the Arctic.
-Two representatives from each of these schools serve as co-chairs of the Arctic Minor Steering Committee.
+Two representatives from each of these schools sere as co-chairs of the Arctic Minor Steering Committee.
 Additional members of the advisory board will include three faculty members from the College of Arts and Sciences, three faculty members from the College of the Environment, a member from the Quaternary Research Center, the Applied Physics Laboratory, and a member at large from the UW.

 Henry M. Jackson School of International Studies, Co-Chairs